khalid-naami/khalid-naami.github.io/blog/2026-04-22-collar-strategy-complete-portfolio-protection.md

 A retail investor might put a Collar on their portfolio and leave it there forever.
 An academic analyst dynamically applies the Collar based on structural shifts in the market.

 ### The Negative Gamma Trigger
 The absolute best time to implement a Collar is when the market threatens to cross the **Zero-Gamma Line** into a Negative Gamma regime.
-Using platforms like **Dashboard Options**, a quantitative analyst monitors aggregate dealer Gamma Exposure (GEX).
-When GEX is highly positive, the market is stable, and a Collar is unnecessary.
-However, if GEX approaches zero—signaling that Option Dealers will soon be forced to sell aggressively and accelerate a market crash—the analyst immediately executes the Collar.
+Using the [Gamma Exposure (GEX) analytics](/blog/how-to-trade-gamma-exposure-quantitative-guide) provided by our platform, a quantitative analyst monitors aggregate dealer positioning.
+When GEX is highly positive, the market remains stable; however, if GEX approaches zero—signaling that dealers will soon be forced to sell aggressively—the analyst immediately executes the Collar.

 ### Structuring the Strikes via Gamma Walls
 When constructing the Zero-Cost Collar, strike placement is vital: